Beapi-io/spring-boot-starter-beapi/README.md

 **Configuration Files** - https://github.com/orubel/spring-boot-starter-beapi-config (Note : Move these into your 'iostateDir' location as found in your demo-application/src/main/resources/beapi_api.yaml file)

 ---
+### BeAPI is an automated API backend.
+It enables you to simply create the:

+- API schemas
+- controllers
+- domain models

+  ... and everything else is automated for you!
+Security (JWT/CORS/RBAC/ABAC), Apidocs, Hateoas Link Relations, Tracing, Batching, Statistics, Governance, etc. It is a platform to simplify the weight of deploying an API backend so you can focus on other things.

+---
 ## BeAPI stresses convention over config...
 Most everything you need for API development should be provided & configured 'out of the box' **BUT** you have the ability to configure and override everything to your hearts content

-## Beapi automates API Governance...
+## BeAPI automates API Governance...
 Tradional API application's bind all rules/data to controllers (ie handlers) making them impossible to be shared amongst distributed services.
 Through the creation and support of standardized services in our configuration docs, Beapi automates all processes: security (RBAC/ABAC, CORS, JWT), caching, synchronization across all servers, etc.

-## Beapi simplifies configuration...
+## BeAPI simplifies configuration...
 BeAPI abstracts these [RULES/data](https://gist.github.com/orubel/159e94db62023c78a07ebe6d86633763) as a 'config' file which is **loaded at runtime and can be reloaded and SYNCHRONIZED** with distributed services **without requiring a restart**.

 ## BeAPI automates common usage...